 Colposcopy is often done when

-Colposcopy alone (without biopsy) is painless and thus requires no anesthetic.
+Women usually feel some discomfort when the speculum is inserted, but colposcopy alone (without biopsy) is painless and thus requires no anesthetic.
 The biopsy procedure is typically described as causing a crampy sensation and also does not require an anesthetic.
 The procedure usually takes 10 to 15 minutes.

 Endocervical curettage consists of inserting a small, sharp, scoop-shaped instrument (curet) into the passageway through the cervix (cervical canal) to obtain tissue.
 The curet is used to scrape a small amount of tissue from high inside the cervical canal.
 A cervical biopsy (to remove a smaller piece of tissue from the surface of the cervix) is typically done at the same time.
 The tissue samples are examined under a microscope by a pathologist.